nevware21/ts-async/README.md

 ## Browser Support

-General support is currently set to ES5 supported runtimes higher.
+General support is currently set to ES5 supported runtimes and higher.

 Internal polyfills are used to backfill ES5 functionality which is not provided by older browsers.